AlessioMilanese/classify-genomes/README.md

 * HMMER 3.1b2
 * vsearch

-If you have [conda](https://conda.io/docs/), you can install the dependencies and create an enviroment (after cloning the directory, see Installation):
+If you have [conda](https://conda.io/docs/), you can install the dependencies and create an environment (after cloning the directory, see Installation):
 ```bash
 cd classify-genomes/env
 conda env create -f classify-genomes.yaml